Experimental Study of Low-Latency Video Streaming in an ORAN Setup with Generative AI: Experimental Setup

-In cases where bad channel quality leads to UE1 transmitting downscaled video frames, the \gls{GAI} module running in the MEC is employed to enhance the video quality before forwarding to the receiving \gls{UE} as seen in Fig.~\ref{fig:lab-setup}.
+In cases where bad channel quality leads to UE1 transmitting downscaled video frames, the \gls{GAI} module is employed to enhance the video quality before forwarding to the receiving \gls{UE} as seen in Fig.~\ref{fig:lab-setup}.
 Otherwise, the video feed is forwarded without modifications.
-To create realistic conditions for \gls{GAI} module activation, we varied the TX \gls{UE} transmit power over time.
+To trigger compression activation, we vary TX power periodically, switching every 15 seconds.
 This produces alternating high and low \gls{UL} \gls{MCS} periods, resulting in corresponding bitrate fluctuations.
-Channel conditions switch every 15 seconds.
 The system, unaware of this switching schedule, responds based on observed channel status reported by the xApp.
-To measure end-to-end latency, we developed two Python programs for video transmission and reception, deployed on UE1 and UE2 respectively to represent a video streaming scenario.
+This periodic switching serves as a controlled and repeatable test rather than a detailed channel model.
+It emulates transitions in RAN conditions that trigger application adaptation, allowing consistent comparison between the approaches.
+The controller relies solely on RAN feedback.
+While strictly reactive to instantaneous metrics, it operates proactively relative to conventional feedback-based methods by acting on RAN information before congestion manifests at the transport or application layer.
+To measure \gls{E2E} latency, we developed two Python programs for video transmission and reception, deployed on UE1 and UE2, respectively, to represent a video streaming scenario.
 The transmission program on UE1 integrates the semantic control channel (described in Section~\ref{sec:system}), enabling the \gls{MEC} to control compression methods and video resolution.
 This program logs timestamps when video frames become available before size reduction.
-The reception program on UE2 receives video frames and logs timestamps after resizing frames via traditional means, when applicable.
+The reception program on UE2 receives video frames and logs timestamps after resizing frames via traditional upscaling, when applicable.
 Additionally, the \gls{GAI}-module continuously logs channel \gls{SNR} every 1 millisecond through the xApp.
 These logs serve two purposes: real-time control decisions for instructing UE1, and offline performance analysis of our system.